-Students may be placed on a performance contract or academic oversight under a variety of circumstances that have resulted in insufficient progress (soft skill and/or academic).
+Students may be placed on a performance contract or academic oversight under a variety of circumstances.

 Before a student is placed on formal oversight, students may be recommended for increased academic support through a Performance Contract.
 These contracts help to identify additional supports and set forth expected outcomes for those students who are not yet in EMU classes.